sirtekyt/javaLabs/README.md

 # javaLabs
-Here you Can Find Some Code was Done in labs
+You can find some code that was developed in our labs here.